UK landlord deciding whether to sell their buy-to-let property in 2026

 Mathematical: if your net rental yield (after mortgage, maintenance, insurance, agent fees, void allowance, tax) is below 3 to 4 percent, the asset is working harder than you are and returning less than a savings account.
 With Bank Rate at 3.75%, even a high-street easy-access savings account beats many landlords' net yield without any of the regulatory or tenant risk.

 Personal: most landlords didn't get into property to deal with court hearings, compliance audits, or four-month notice periods.
 If the work is no longer matching the return, that's a real reason to step back.
-The phrase "tired landlord" has gone from a niche term to a category in its own right.
+The phrase "tired landlord" has gone from a niche term to a category in its own right — we wrote a full tired landlord exit guide walking through the practical steps.

 There's also a clean exit point right now.
 House prices in Yorkshire and the Humber rose 3.9 percent in the year to February 2026 (the highest of any English region per the UK House Price Index).
 For South Yorkshire landlords specifically, capital values are at or near recent highs.